Summit 2026

 3:00 pm - Q&A Panel - Above Code, Beyond Expectations

 Stretch codes and above‑code programs are reshaping new construction.
-This discussion brings together participants in projects such as ACEEE’s Near Zero codes project to field questions about the costs and benefits of building above code, and supporting communities as they adopt more ambitious building standards.
+This discussion brings together participants in projects such as ACEEE’s Efficient New Homes/ Near Zero/ Net-Zero codes project to field questions about the costs and benefits of building above code, and supporting communities as they adopt more ambitious building standards.
 Attendees will hear practical insights on successes, challenges, and lessons learned.

 A curated panel and facilitator are at the ready to field your questions.
 At these sessions, we trust our audience to steer the conversation.